-Energy appears to have picked up on the momentum given its relatively large nuclear footprint.
-NextEra Energy also announced an earnings beat for Q1, citing both the improving nuclear outlook and accelerating power demand dynamics.
-Earlier in the year, the manager says it received further positive news relating to a complaint filed in 2022 against its Florida utility with the Federal Election Commission finding no violations, removing a key overhang for its shares.
+EGL's exposure to AI and nuclear energy is not limited to Vistra and Constellation with several other holdings also seeing positive updates.
+Southern Company has significantly expanded its nuclear capacity as its Vogtle-4 unit was recently placed into service, making it one of the largest clean energy generators in the US; while NextEra energy picked up on the momentum given its relatively large nuclear footprint.
+NextEra Energy also announced an impressive earnings beat for Q1, citing both the improving nuclear outlook and accelerating power demand dynamics.
+Earlier in the year, it received further positive news relating to a complaint filed in 2022 against its Florida utility with the Federal Election Commission finding no violations, removing a key overhang for its shares.

-The manager notes that growing power demand in the US has been a common theme so far this year with several portfolio companies including American Electric Power and Public Service Enterprise Group highlighting that this is starting to show up in commercial sales and capital plans across the sector.
-Notably, it says, several of EGL's power network operators, E.ON, Terna, and National Grid have also announced significant increases to their grid investments plans over the next few years.
+Growing power demand in the US has been a common theme so far this year with several portfolio companies including American Electric Power and Public Service

+Enterprise Group highlighting that this is starting to show up in commercial sales and capital plans across the sector.
+Notably, several of EGL's power network operators, E.ON, Terna, and National Grid have also announced significant increases to their grid investments plans over the next few years.